Back to blog

 The contributor mix changed at the same time.
 The share of model development attributed to industry fell from roughly 70% before 2022 to 37% in 2025, while unaffiliated developers grew from 17% to 39% of downloads.

 OpenRouter recorded a similar geographic shift, although through a different metric.
-Chinese open source models rose from 1.2% of weekly token usage in late 2024 to nearly 30% in some weeks of 2025.
+Chinese open source models rose from 1.2% of weekly token usage in late 2024 to nearly 30% in some weeks of 2025, then to more than 45% of weekly traffic by April 2026.

 The falling cost of LLM inference